Why should you learn Rust?

 Rust puts developers first by providing features that make software development smooth and reliable.
 This includes maintenance, which is a large part of a project's lifecycle.

-Rust is the most loved language
+Rust is the most 'loved' language by devs

-Ecosystem & Tooling
+Rust has fantastic Ecosystem & Tooling

-Reliable code is more than just code that runs properly.
-It has to be open for refactoring, easy to read by other developers (including your future self!), and consistent.
-To make this a reality, Rust comes with additional tools: clippy, rustfmt, and rustdoc.
+Like I say, it super useful because reliable code is more than just code that runs properly.
+It has to be open for refactoring, easy to read by other developers (including your future self!), and be consistent.

 Linting with Clippy